awsdocs/aws-direct-connect-user-guide/doc_source/lags.md

 You can create a LAG from existing dedicated connections, or you can provision new dedicated connections\.
 After you create the LAG, you can associate existing dedicated connections \(whether standalone or part of another LAG\) with the LAG\.

 The following rules apply:
-+ All connections must be dedicated connections and have a port speed of 1Gbps or 10Gbps\.
++ All connections must be dedicated connections and have a port speed of 1 Gbps, 10 Gbps, or 100 Gbps\.
 + All connections in the LAG must use the same bandwidth\.
-+ You can have a maximum of four connections in a LAG\.
++ You can have a maximum of two 100G connections, or four connections with a port speed less than 100G in a LAG\.
 Each connection in the LAG counts towards your overall connection limit for the Region\.
 + All connections in the LAG must terminate at the same AWS Direct Connect endpoint\.

 When you create a LAG, you can download the Letter of Authorization and Connecting Facility Assignment \(LOA\-CFA\) for each new physical connection individually from the AWS Direct Connect console\.
 For more information, see [Downloading the LOA\-CFA](create-connection.md#create-connection-loa-cfa)\.